 Removing the barriers between different departments results in more efficient workflows and a more pleasant work environment.
 Employees in such companies have been reported to be about twice as likely to recommend their company as a great place to work.

-Experts have stated that collaboration, or “cross team sharing,” is the key to scaling the success of the DevOps approach.
+Experts have stated that collaboration, or “cross team sharing,” is the key to scaling the success of the DevOps engineer approach.

 “We discovered that the foundational practices — the practices with the most significant impact across the entire DevOps evolutionary journey — are dependent on sharing, one of the key pillars of DevOps,” as explained in the report.
 “Organizations that have small pockets of DevOps success, yet never manage to spread that success further, are stalled and can’t progress to higher levels of automation and self-service.
 So the business impact of their DevOps success may not be felt where it matters.”